 Kathryn M. Sutton advises clients on regulatory and adjudicatory issues involving the operation of commercial nuclear reactors before the US Nuclear Regulatory Commission (NRC) and other federal agencies.
 She represents NRC licensees and reactor vendors, serving as regulatory counsel and handling their complex licensing and adjudicatory matters.
 She also helps clients resolve issues involving current term operations.
-Kathryn currently serves as the leader of Morgan Lewis’s energy practice as well as co-leader of the firm’s broader energy industry initiative covering all business and legal aspects of power and utilities, renewables, and oil and gas.
+Kathryn serves as the leader of Morgan Lewis’s energy practice as well as co-leader of the firm’s broader energy industry initiative covering all business and legal aspects of power and utilities, renewables, and oil and gas.

-Kathryn advises NRC licensees and reactor vendors on the content and implementation of NRC’s license renewal regulations, handling not only nuclear regulatory matters but also environmental issues encompassing attendant National Environmental Policy Act (NEPA) and Coastal Zone Management Act (CZMA) obligations and requirements.
+Kathryn advises NRC licensees on the content and implementation of NRC’s license renewal regulations, handling not only nuclear regulatory matters but also environmental issues encompassing attendant National Environmental Policy Act (NEPA) and Coastal Zone Management Act (CZMA) obligations and requirements.
 In this capacity, Kathryn has been involved in at least half of the license renewal projects that have been prosecuted before the NRC to date, providing legal services at all stages these projects.
 In addition, Kathryn is now advising clients on so-called subsequent or second license renewal efforts aimed at extending plant operating licenses from 60 to 80 years.

 Served as co-counsel in the representation of Southern Nuclear (Vogtle Units 3 and 4) in obtaining the first licenses for construction of new nuclear units issued by the NRC in more than 30 years and the first COLs ever issued under the NRC’s new reactor licensing regulations.